 Data 304

-When designing a data graphic, the two biggest decisions are
+When designing a data graphic, big decisions include

 What visual properties to use for which variables.